m3db/m3/src/metrics/protocol/msgpack/wire_format.md

 * Resolution object
   * Number of Resolution fields
-  * Resolution type
   * Resolution (can be one of the following)
     * KnownResolution
+      * Resolution type
       * ResolutionValue
     * UnknownResolution
+      * Resolution type
       * Resolution window in nanoseconds
       * Resolution precision

 * Retention object
   * Number of Retention fields
-  * Retention type
   * Retention (can be one of the following)
     * KnownRetention
+      * Retention type
       * RetentionValue
     * UnknownRetention
+      * Retention type
       * Retention duration in nanoseconds

 ## Wire format for aggregated metrics